 You will ride one horse during this section.
-The horse will be capable of jumping up to Newcomers level.
+You will asses the horse for their potential to participate in dressage competition, up to and including Novice level.

 Section 4 should last approximately 30 minutes, including discussions with the assessor.

 5. Riding and training theory